rundef/node-uniquefilename/README.md

 var uniquefilename = require('uniquefilename');
 options = {mode: 'alpha', paddingCharacter: '0', paddingSize: 3};
 uniquefilename.get('/path/to/dir/file.jpg', options, function(filename) {
-  // your code here: filename might be "/path/to/dir/file.jpg",
+  // filename might be "/path/to/dir/file.jpg",
   // "/path/to/dir/file-002.jpg", "/path/to/dir/file-045.jpg", etc...
   // depending on the files that exist on your filesystem });